-The traditional Latin honors, cum laude, magna cum laude, and summa cum laude, are awarded at graduation for excellence in course work throughout a student's Wells College career.
-The degree of Bachelor of Arts or Bachelor of Science are awarded cum laude to those who have a Wells grade point average of 3.50 to 3.749; magna cum laude to those who have a Wells grade point average of 3.75 to 3.899; and summa cum laude to those who have a Wells grade point average of 3.90 or above.
+The traditional Latin honors—cum laude, magna cum laude, and summa cum laude—are awarded at graduation for excellence in course work throughout a student’s Wells College career.
+The degree of bachelor of arts or bachelor of science is awarded cum laude to those who have a Wells grade point average of 3.50 to 3.749; magna cum laude to those who have a Wells grade point average of 3.75 to 3.899; and summa cum laude to those who have a Wells grade point average of 3.90 or above.

 The College’s academic advising system strikes the balance between making advisors easily accessible and encouraging student initiative in seeking advice.
 Upon entering Wells, each student is assigned an academic advisor.
 It is the special responsibility of these advisors to encourage each student to choose a program of study within the liberal arts that is varied and broad.
 Upon declaration of major, each student selects or is assigned an advisor from the major field who will help guide her or his studies.
 Although a student is assigned to one particular advisor, students are encouraged to consult with anyone or with several advisors to gain opinions, expertise, and perspectives.

-All students register for classes on-line through the Globe.
-New students will have the opportunity to become acquainted with the College community, consult with a faculty advisor regarding a degree program, and register for classes at Wells Warm-up or during orientation sessions.
+All students register for classes online through the Globe.
+New students will have the opportunity to become acquainted with the College community, consult with an academic advisor regarding a degree program, and register for classes via phone advising or during orientation sessions.
 Continuing students register for fall classes during the designated registration period in the spring semester, and register for spring classes during the designated registration period in the fall semester.
-During the period of academic advising just prior to registration, the student's schedule for the semester shall be planned with, and approved by, the student's faculty advisor.
+During the period of academic advising just prior to registration, the student’s schedule for the semester shall be planned with, and approved by, the student’s academic advisor.

 A late registration fee of $150 will be incurred by any student who does not register before the first day of classes, unless exempted by the dean of the college or the registrar, who must receive a written request from the student stating the reasons for late registration.
 The fee does not apply to revisions of previously submitted programs that are made during the drop/add period.

-A student is expected to have the prerequisites and corequisites stated in a course description in order to enroll in a course unless she or he obtains written permission from the instructor to waive the pre- or corequisite.
+A student is expected to have the prerequisites and co-requisites stated in a course description in order to enroll in a course.
 A student may not move backward in a prerequisite sequence; in other words, a student may not receive credit for a course that is listed as a prerequisite for a course that has already been taken or for which credit has been granted.

 Students may only repeat courses for which they have previously earned a grade of “U” or a grade of “D+” or lower, or courses that are designated “repeatable.”